avolent/speedtestlogger/README.md

 >__**Secret Key is the last part of the url in your profile https://maker.ifttt.com/use/"secretkey"**__

-5. __Download the git and edit the speedtest-ifft.sh__
+5. __Download the git and edit the speedtest-ifttt.sh__
 ~~~
 git clone https://github.com/avolent/speedtestlogger.git && cd speedtestlogger

-vi speedtest-ifft.sh
+vi speedtest-ifttt.sh
 ~~~
 >replace "SECRET_KEY" `secret_key="SECRET_KEY"` with your own.
 This is located at the bottom of the file.